-- Sunny Bank Primary recognises that it is possible for any member of staff, including volunteers, governors, contractors, agency and third-party staff (including supply teachers) and visitors to behave in a way that indicates a person would pose a risk of harm if they continue to work in their present position, or in any capacity with children in a school or college.
-This includes when someone has - o behaved in a way that has harmed a child, or may have harmed a child and/or - o possibly committed a criminal offence against or related to a child and/or; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; and/or - behaved or may have behaved in a way that indicates they may not be suitable to work with children. - Allegations against staff which meet this threshold will be referred immediately to the Head of School who will contact the LADO to agree further action to be taken in respect of the child and staff member.
-In the event of allegations of abuse being made against the Head of School, staff are advised that allegations should be reported to the chair of governors who will contact the LADO.
+- RSP recognises that it is possible for any member of staff, including volunteers, governors, contractors, agency and third-party staff (including supply teachers) and visitors to behave in a way thatindicates a person would pose a risk of harm if they continue to work in their present position, or in any capacity with children in a school or college.
+This includes when someone has - o behaved in a way that has harmed a child, or may have harmed a child and/or - o possibly committed a criminal offence against or related to a child and/or; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; and/or - behaved or may have behaved in a way that indicates they may not be suitable to work with children. - Allegations against staff which meet this threshold will be referred immediately to the headteacherl who will contact the LADO to agree further action to be taken in respect of the child and staff member.
+In the event of allegations of abuse being made against the headteacher, staff are advised that allegations should be reported to the chair of governors who will contact the LADO